9 The Scientific Method in AI Research

 The partition of data into training, validation, and test sets encodes a simple epistemic principle: a claim about generalization can only be tested on data that played no role in producing the model.
 The training set fits parameters.
 The validation set guides choices made by the researcher, including architecture, hyperparameters, early stopping, and model selection.
 The test set estimates performance on genuinely unseen data, and it can serve that purpose only if it is consulted once, at the end, after all decisions are frozen (6).

-9.4.2 4.2 How the Test Set Leaks
+9.4.2 4.2 How the Test Set Leaks, and the Mathematics of Optimistic Selection

 The test set’s protective value decays with every glance.
-If a researcher evaluates ten variants on the test set and reports the best, the reported number is an optimistic estimate, because the maximum over noisy measurements is biased upward.
+If a researcher evaluates many variants on the test set and reports the best, the reported number is an optimistic estimate, because the maximum over noisy measurements is biased upward.
 This is test-set tuning, and it is one of the most common ways that honest researchers fool themselves.
-The validation set exists precisely to absorb this selection pressure so the test set need not.
-The discipline is uncomfortable but non-negotiable: decisions are made on validation data, and the test set is touched once.
-When a benchmark is reused by thousands of researchers over years, even a community that individually respects this rule can collectively overfit the public test set, which motivates the practice of constructing fresh test distributions to recheck conclusions (7).

 9.5 5.
 Reproducibility and the Reproducibility Crisis